rubenv/grunt-git/README.md

 #### options.treeIsh
 Type: `String`
-Default value: none.
-This option is mandatory.
+Default value: `'master'`.

 The tree or commit to produce an archive for.
 E.g.: `'master'` or a commit hash.

 #### options.format
 Type: `String`
-Default value: `'tar'`
+Default value: `'tar'`.

-Format of the resulting archive: `'tar'` or `'zip'`.
+Format of the resulting archive: `'tar'`, `'tar.gz'`, `'zip'`.
 If this option is not given, and the output file is specified, the format is inferred from the filename if possible (e.g. writing to "foo.zip" makes the output to be in the zip format).
 Otherwise the output format is tar.

 #### options.prefix
 Type: `String`